FanDuel Promo Code: Bet $5, Get $150 Bonus Bets for NBA & NHL Playoffs, WNBA and MLB

 - Make a minimum deposit of $5 into your new account.

-- Place an initial $5 real-money wager on any available market — your first bet must win to trigger the bonus.

-- If your bet wins, $150 in bonus bets will be credited within 72 hours of settlement.
+- If the $5 bet wins, FanDuel awards $150 in bonus bets within 72 hours of settlement.

 - If you win a wager using bonus bets, the bonus amount is not returned as part of your winnings.
-For example, if you use $100 in bonus bets on a market with +100 odds and win, you receive $100 in withdrawable cash — not $200.
+For example, if you use a $100 bonus bet on a market with +100 odds and win, you receive $100 in withdrawable cash — not $200.

-To put this in real terms, consider placing your $5 wager on Game 3 of the Western Conference Finals between the San Antonio Spurs and Oklahoma City Thunder.
-If you back Victor Wembanyama and the Spurs to win at home and they pull it off, you would collect your standard winnings plus $150 in bonus bets to deploy across the rest of the postseason slate.
-If the bet loses, the FanDuel promo code new-user offer does not pay out the bonus — so picking a strong spot matters.

-The same logic applies across the NHL side of things.
-Backing Jack Eichel and the Vegas Golden Knights to extend their series lead over the Colorado Avalanche, or riding Nathan MacKinnon and Cale Makar to even things up, gives you a compelling target for your qualifying wager.
-A winning $5 bet on either side unlocks the full $150 in bonus bets through this FanDuel Sportsbook promo code offer.

-Claiming this FanDuel promo codes offer takes only a few minutes.
-Follow these steps to get started:
+Claiming the FanDuel promo code new-user offer takes only a few minutes.
+Follow these steps to get started before tip-off or puck drop:

-- Register: Click the link on this page to begin the sign-up process.
-FanDuel Sportsbook operates in 22 states plus Washington, D.C., so confirm your state is eligible before registering.
+- Register: Click through to FanDuel Sportsbook and create your new account.
 Have your personal information ready, including your date of birth and mailing and email address.
+FanDuel operates in 22 states plus Washington, D.C., so confirm your state is eligible during sign-up.

 - Download the app: The FanDuel Sportsbook mobile app is required to claim your bonus bets.
-Download it from the App Store or Google Play after completing registration.
+Download it on iOS or Android after completing registration.

-- Deposit funds: Make a minimum deposit of $5 into your new account.
-This is the minimum amount needed to qualify for the welcome bonus.
+- Deposit funds: Make a minimum deposit of $5 into your new account to qualify for the welcome offer.

-- Place your wager: Place your first $5 real-money bet on any available market — Game 3 of the Spurs vs. Thunder series, the Golden Knights vs. Avalanche, a WNBA game, or any MLB matchup on the Friday night slate all qualify.
+- Place your wager: Place a $5 real money bet on any available market — whether that is the Spurs vs. Thunder, the Golden Knights vs. Avalanche, an MLB game, or a WNBA matchup.

-- Collect your bonus: If your bet wins, $150 in bonus bets will appear in your account within 72 hours of settlement.
-Complete the one-time playthrough requirement to unlock your winnings for withdrawal.
+- Collect your bonus bets: If your initial wager wins, FanDuel will credit $150 in bonus bets to your account within 72 hours of settlement.
+Complete a one-time playthrough requirement to unlock your winnings for withdrawal.

-For a deeper look at what FanDuel Sportsbook has to offer beyond the welcome bonus, check out our full FanDuel review.
+For a deeper look at the platform before signing up, check out our full FanDuel review.

+FanDuel Sportsbook consistently rolls out new promotions for existing customers throughout the sports calendar.
+From odds boosts on marquee playoff matchups to profit boosts and same-game parlay specials, there is usually something worth checking before you place your next bet.
+The best way to stay current on what is available is to visit the "Promotions" tab directly within the FanDuel Sportsbook app, where all active offers are listed and updated regularly.
+With the NBA and NHL playoffs in full swing alongside MLB and WNBA action, FanDuel promo codes and offers for returning users are worth keeping an eye on all week long.

 FanDuel $100K Free To Play Daily Shuffle: Build your free parlay each day with Daily Shuffle for a shot at $100K in total prizes.